 I visited in August 2024 with my friend Cheryl, and we had an amazing time.
 It was hot and crowded, but still totally worth it.
 If a day trip is all you have time for, don’t skip it!
-But if you can stay the night, even better.
+But if you can stay the night, it’s even better.

 Some of the links on this post are affiliate links.
 When clicking on the links and booking travel, I receive a small commission with no extra costs for you.
 Please note, I only recommend brands I actually use and trust.
 Please see full disclosure here.